hphelion/documentation/commercial/GA1/commercial.install-GA-supportmatrix.md

 </tr>
 </table>

-### Other seed cloud host requirements and recommendations {#otherseed}

-There are no software requirements for the undercloud and overcloud controllers because all required software is contained within the images deployed on the system.

 Other requirements and recommendations for the seed cloud host are as follows:

 - The appropriate operating system must be installed
 - A browser to access the undercloud or overcloud
+- A simple command line tool installed, such as [IPMItool](http://sourceforge.net/projects/ipmitool/), to determine the state of cloud nodes
 <!--- A desktop emulator, such as [Virtual Machine Manager](http://virt-manager.org/), to monitor and access cloud nodes-->
-- A simple command line tool installed, such as [IPMItool](http://sourceforge.net/projects/ipmitool/), to determine the state of cloud nodes.

 	**Important:** This system might be reconfigured during the installation process so a dedicated system is recommended.
 Reconfiguration might include installing additional software packages, and changes to the network or virtualization configuration.

+### Other requirements and recommendations {#otherseed}

+There are no software requirements for the undercloud and overcloud controllers because all required software is contained within the images deployed on the system.

 ## Next Step {#next}